-Whether it’s a nightly meditation session, jotting down your thoughts in a journal, 5 minutes of box breathing, or a cup of delicious Dream Powder, a consistent bedtime routine is a great way to signal to your body that it’s time to relax.
-Dream Powder contains 5 powerful natural ingredients, including Nano Hemp, Reishi, Magnesium, L-Theanine, and Melatonin, to help you get your best sleep ever.
+Whether it’s a nightly meditation session, jotting down your thoughts in a journal, 5 minutes of box breathing, or a cup of delicious Dream Powder or our other natural sleeping remedies, a consistent bedtime routine is a great way to signal to your body that it’s time to relax.
+Our sleep powder contains 5 powerful natural ingredients, including Nano Hemp, Reishi, Magnesium, L-Theanine, and Melatonin, to help you get your best sleep ever.

 Best of luck this Allergy Season!